SmArtechne/smartechne_frontend/README.md

 # SmArtechne

-SmArtechne is developed for Gachon University's autonomous learning space, Artechné Space, using Flutter."
+"Smartechne" is a Flutter app developed for Gachon University's autonomous learning space, Artechné Space.
+This app provides real-time updates on the temperature, humidity, noise level, and available seating information within the Artechné Space.
+Users can stay informed about the current conditions in the space, allowing for more efficient utilization of the area.

 ## Installation